Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 The old and popular approach to object construction, like Python's `__init__`, works in the old world, but using it for a language providing new features (like immutability) is not deemed a good idea.
 The old solution can be provided as a library, but it discourages the use of the good features such as immutability.

 TyOOP provides the `new` function and `@mk` macro to address above issue.
-Using `new` and `@mk`, your code is slightly more concise than in Python, and works for boths mutable structs and immutable structs.
+Using `new` and `@mk`, your code is slightly more concise than in Python, and works for both mutable structs and immutable structs.

-### Julia representation of class methods
+### Julia representation of methods

-"I need dot operators!"
-This is recently what I am hearing about every day.

-In Python, we can have such simple code:
+In Python, we can define methods for a class so that its instance can call the method with `instance.method()`.

 ```python
 class MyClass2: